Danielmarchan/data-drop-headless/README.md

 # DataDrop Headless

 A data management platform that allows admins to upload CSV datasets and share them with viewer users.
-Built with a React + Vite frontend and an Express + Drizzle ORM backend backed by PostgreSQL.
+Built with a React + Vite frontend and an Express + Drizzle ORM backend backed by PostgreSQL, organized as a pnpm + Turborepo monorepo.

 ## Tech Stack